-This is one of our favourite hotels in London, although on our last trip we saw Jeremy Clarkson in the bar rather than Daniel Craig which doesn’t carry quite the same panache!
+This is one of our favorite hotels in London, although on our last trip we saw Jeremy Clarkson in the bar rather than Daniel Craig which doesn’t carry quite the same panache!
 In fact, being located across from the BBC building, quite a lot of presenters use the bar here making it the perfect place for your Martini.
 The hotel itself has a great sense of history with a beautiful marble foyer and a maze of historic rooms up elegant staircases.
 The Langham doubled for the Grand Hotel St Petersburg in Goldeneye.

 Spectre opens with Bond in a skeleton-painted suit, who follows a beautiful woman into an ornate elevator and chamber.
 This is the Gran Hotel Ciudad de México, just to the southwest of the Zócalo.
-This spectacular Art Nouveau hotel with stained glass vaulted ceilings, transports guests back in time to a palace from the past.
+This spectacular Art Nouveau hotel with stained glass vaulted ceilings transports guests back in time to a palace from the past.
 Stay for a night and immerse yourself in history in a glorious setting.

 This Villa was Lucia’s Roman Villa (Lucia was Sciarra’s widow) in Sceptre.
-After the funeral, Lucia returns to her home, puts on some music and pours herself a drink.
+After the funeral, Lucia returns to her home, puts on some music, and pours herself a drink.
 She walks outside to the pool area, expecting to be executed.
 Instead Bond shoots the potential killers and comments on the lovely view!
-Villa di Fiorano, which isn’t actually a hotel, can be rented for special occasions, and is an amazing venue just outside Rome.
-It would certainly make a dreamy spot for a wedding, a big party, a Martini or in Bond’s case, a killing.
+Villa di Fiorano, which isn’t actually a hotel, can be rented for special occasions and is an amazing venue just outside Rome.
+It would certainly make a dreamy spot for a wedding, a big party, a Martini, or in Bond’s case, a killing.

 This hotel is featured in Casino Royale and is the beach where Daniel Craig emerged from the sea in his first movie as Bond.
 This resort bills itself as paradise.
 You can spend time in the same library that Daniel hung out in and can replicate the Bond experience by booking villa 108 which was also featured.
 Resorts don’t come more glamorous and this is a truly great resort to relive the Bond experience.

-Venice regularly features in Bond movies including from From Russia From Love, a speedboat race in Moonraker and the 2006 Casino Royale.
+Venice regularly features in Bond movies including From Russia From Love, a speedboat race in Moonraker, and the 2006 Casino Royale.
 The Hotel Danieli, a SPG (Sheraton) Luxury Collection Hotel, just off St Mark’s Square, is a key location.
 This 14th century palace on the Grand Canal is one of Venice’s best hotels (although we prefer the Aman Canal Grande and the Belmond Cipriani.
-Suite del Doge at the Danieli is where Dr Goodhead can be found in the Bond movie in Moonraker.
+Suite del Doge at the Danieli is where Dr. Goodhead can be found in the Bond movie in Moonraker.